getbouncer/scan-framework-android/README.md

 }
 ```

-## Developing CardScan
+## Developing scan-framework

-See the [development documentation](docs/develop.md) for details on developing for CardScan.
+See the [development documentation](docs/develop.md) for details on developing for scan-framework.

 ## Authors